 So we know a cockapoo is a man’s best friend, but it’s also a kid’s.
 The modern family includes a happy couple, a kid or two and a dog.
 They’re valued members of the family (the dog, not the kids), and they bring a unique kind of happiness that can’t be measured.

 Most children ask for a dog at some point, and parents aren’t always sure it’s the best idea.
-The reasons for their concern is valid, like what if the dog hurts my child?
+The reasons for their concern are valid, like what if the dog hurts my child?
 What if my child hurts the dog?
-What if I can’t manage with both?
+What if I can’t manage both?
 Who’s going to clean the poop?
 Who’s going to feed it?
 We’re still talking about the dog here, just in case you were wondering

 1. Cockapoos are a good way to teach kids responsibility

 A cockapoo will teach your kid responsibility from a young age.
 It’s normal for children to clean their rooms, wash dishes and take out the trash, but honestly, these don’t require any accountability.
 Caring for another living thing is something very different.